 - Someone should take you home.
 Once at home, rest for the remainder of the day.

 - Avoid alcohol, and take medications only as directed.

 - Avoid hazardous or strenuous activities.
 It's best not to eat a heavy meal immediately following your procedure.

 - Avoid driving a motor vehicle for the rest of the day.

 - If you encounter any issues or abnormalities, please call our office.

-We can help you relax with intravenous sedation during your dental treatments.
-Call Green Mount Family Dentistry at 618-622-9720.
+If you need dental care but have concerns about injections or heavy sedation Green Mount Family Dentistry can help you relax with intravenous sedation during your dental treatments.
+Call us at 618-622-9720.